Learn how to create video sprites with just FFmpeg — perfect for lightweight video previews.

 The following is an example of a video preview of the Big Buck Bunny video using a sprite sheet generated from Ffmpeg.
 Hover over the image to see the preview change.

-Save the following shell script as sprite.sh
+Save the following shell script as sprite.sh, and update the permissions so

-you can execute it (ie. chmod +x ./sprite.sh
+you can execute it (ie. chmod +x ./sprite.sh).

 #! /usr/bin/bash